A Westport Wine Garden at 39th and Roanoke

 Ernest recalled that Westport was growing and by the turn of the century, the piece of land was too valuable a spot for a wine garden.
 The Esslinger heirs divided it up and closed the wine garden in 1904.
 The Esslinger house remained on the site, however, until 1933.

 For many years, a rumor persisted that Frederick Esslinger had buried treasure under the house.
-Some told that tale that Esslinger had buried a vast sum of gold when Quantrill’s guerillas were roaming the area before the Civil War.
+Some told the tale that Esslinger had buried a vast sum of gold when Quantrill’s guerillas were roaming the area before the Civil War.
 In 1933, when the home was being torn down, Ernest revealed the truth – he had been there when his father buried two bottles of wine and a note, nothing more.
 The note told the story of his life.
 The wine had turned to vinegar.

 On the left, an 1891 Tuttle & Pike map shows the block.
 On the right, a recent map shows the development that took place after the wine garden was closed.